 The zoning board of appeals shall hear and decide on requests for appeals and requests for variances from the strict application of this chapter.
-Pursuant to F.S. § 553.73(5), the zoning board of appeals shall hear and decide on requests for appeals and requests for variances from the strict application of the requirements of this chapter and the flood resistant construction requirements of the Florida Building Code.
+Pursuant to F.S. § 553.73(5), the zoning board of appeals shall hear and decide on requests for appeals and requests for variances from the strict application of the flood resistant construction requirements of the Florida Building Code.